-Electrical troubleshooting is some of the most difficult work electricians have to do.
-Kuhlman Electrical Services trains its employees on all aspects of troubleshooting, so when we come to your house we are ready to get to work and solve your issue.
-Below are a number of troubleshooting specialties we offer –
+Electrical troubleshooting is some of the most difficult work electricians do.
+Kuhlman Electric trains its employees on all aspects of troubleshooting.
+So when our electricians come to your house, we’re ready to get to work and solve your issue.
+A number of troubleshooting specialties we offer are detailed below…

-Unfortunately arc fault circuit breakers can be TRICKED into thinking there is an arc, when in fact there is not.
-All electric motors can under certain circumstances create an arc which fools the circuit breaker.
-Think of window A/C units, older microwaves, and vacuums.
-These are the most common cause of nuisance tripping.
-I would rank vacuums as the #1 culprit.
-We have received this call many times after completing work at a house- “My cleaners were here and they used the new outlets you installed and the breaker tripped!”
-Since I have been running KES, we have received this exact call/email at least 50 times.
-The best way to quickly diagnose that the issue is with the cleaners vacuum is to take your own vacuum and plug it in to the same outlet.
-If the breaker DOES NOT trip when you use your vacuum but trips when the cleaners use their vacuum, you know for sure it’s the cleaners vacuum.
-Other things we have found to “fool” the arc fault circuit breakers into tripping –
+We’ve received this call many times after completing work at a house: “My cleaners were here.
+They used the new outlets you installed, and the breaker tripped!”
+Since I’ve been running Kuhlman Electric, we have received this call/email at least 50 times.
+The best way to quickly diagnose that the issue is with the cleaners’ vacuum is to take your own vacuum and plug it into the same outlet.
+If the breaker DOES NOT trip when you use your vacuum but trips when the cleaners use their vacuum, you know for sure the cause is the cleaners’ vacuum.

-- Connection issues upstream at main electrical service connections (YES arc-faults can see sine-wave disruption UPSTREAM from them, pretty amazing and frustrating!
+- Connection issues upstream at main electrical service connections (YES, arc-faults can see sine-wave disruption UPSTREAM from them, which is both amazing and frustrating!)

 - Voltage fluctuations

-One of my favorite arc fault troubleshooting experiences happened a couple years back.
-A customer recently purchased a new condo in Boston and from the beginning had an arc-fault circuit breaker that tripped randomly.
-They had a couple electricians come out and no one could figure out what was causing the tripping.
-This was one of those situations where when you were there trying to fix it, the breaker would NOT trip while an electrician was there trying to fix it.
+One of my favorite stories from troubleshooting arc-faults occurred a couple of years ago.
+A customer had recently purchased a new condo in Boston.
+Since Day 1, one of his arc-fault circuit breakers was randomly tripping.
+He had a couple electricians come out, and neither of them could figure out what was causing the breaker to trip.
+It was one of those times when the breaker would NOT trip while an electrician was there trying to fix it.
 So it was a really tough problem to solve!

-KES specialize in various other electrical troubleshooting issues.
-Below is a list of other situations we are accustom to dealing with –
+We specialize in many other kinds of electrical troubleshooting.
+Here’s a list of other situations we’re accustomed to dealing with:

 - LED lighting issues